Traveling with Pets?

 Smithfield/Selma, I-95 Exits 95 & 97

 The Smithfield/Selma exits along I-95 have the most options for overnight lodging and camping for visitors traveling with pets, so please see the chart below for listings.
-While in the area take your pets for a walk along the Buffalo Creek Greenway in Historic Downtown Smithfield and enjoy lunch or dinner at Simple Twist or SoDoSoPa, each restaurant has patio seating to accommodate pets.
+While in the area take your pets for a walk along the Buffalo Creek Greenway in Historic Downtown Smithfield and enjoy lunch or dinner at SoDoSoPa, the restaurant has patio seating to accommodate pets.
 Also in Smithfield is the Dog Park along US Hwy 301 and several parks that are dog-friendly, click the link to the Smithfield Community Park for information.

 Kenly, I-95 Exits 106 & 107

 Stretch your legs along the restored farmstead at the Tobacco Farm Life Museum and enjoy a history lesson on the Eastern North Carolina farm family.
 They host events throughout the year as well, so please check the event calendar.
 The local Parks & Recreation facility has a paved walking trail for an outing as well.
 Kenly has several pet-friendly motels, please check the listings below for making plans to stop.